quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part48_Examining_the_c.md

 ---
 #### Ohm’s Law: Relating Resistance, Current, and Voltage
 Background context: Georg Simon Ohm formulated the relationship between voltage (V), current (I), and resistance (R) in electrical circuits.
-The formula \( I = \frac{V}{R} \) represents this relationship.
+The formula $I = \frac{V}{R}$ represents this relationship.
 :p What is Ohm's law?
 ??x
 Ohm's Law states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the two points, and inversely proportional to the resistance (R) of the conductor.
-This can be expressed mathematically as \( I = \frac{V}{R} \).
+This can be expressed mathematically as $I = \frac{V}{R}$.
 ???x
 ---

 ---
 #### Measuring Voltage: Using Voltmeters and Multimeters
 Background context: To measure voltage in a circuit, one compares the potential difference between two points using a voltmeter or multimeter.
-The formula for calculating voltage is \( V = I \times R \), where V is the voltage, I is the current, and R is the resistance.
+The formula for calculating voltage is $V = I \times R$, where V is the voltage, I is the current, and R is the resistance.
 :p How do you measure voltage?
 ??x
 You can measure voltage by comparing the potential difference between two points in a circuit using a voltmeter or multimeter.
-The formula to calculate voltage is \( V = I \times R \), where \( V \) is the voltage, \( I \) is the current, and \( R \) is the resistance.
+The formula to calculate voltage is $V = I \times R $, where $ V $ is the voltage, $ I $ is the current, and $ R$ is the resistance.
 ???x
 ---